bongochong/WinScreenyReborn/README.md

 ![WinScreenyReborn](winscreeny06.png)

 ## Getting Started
 This program only works on Windows (XP to 10) with Cygwin installed.
-You can run it with `sh screeny.sh`, add an alias for it in your bash profile / bashrc, or use the `install.sh` script (chmod +x it if necessary) to have it placed in your `/bin` directory.
-You may need to increase the size of your terminal depending on your font-size and such (you will know when to resize it based on the output).
+You can run it with via Cygwin's terminal with `sh screeny.sh`, add an alias for it in your bash profile / bashrc, or use the `install.sh` script (chmod +x it if necessary) to have it placed in your `/bin` directory.
+You may need to increase the size of your terminal depending on your font-size and such when using this script (you will know if you do).

 ## Usage
 	-v		Display script version